-- 5.85 The Jersey General scheme includes increased amenity space to indicate how Jardins de la Mer would be replaced in the event of its loss were Option D to be selected.
-Under other options this would not be required and would lead to an increase in redevelopment density. - 5.86 These options have been shared with States of Jersey Planning Officers who noted that densities were generally conservative and could potentially be increased.
+- 5.91 The Jersey General scheme includes increased amenity space to indicate how Jardins de la Mer would be replaced in the event of its loss were Option D or option E to be selected. - 5.92 These options have been shared with States of Jersey Planning Officers who noted that densities were generally conservative and could potentially be increased.